umbraco/UmbracoDocs/Contribute/Markdown-Conventions/index.md

 ---
 meta.Title: "Markdown conventions"
-meta.Description: "Explanation of how to use markdown and how we structure the files."
+description: "Explanation of how to use markdown and how we structure the files."
 ---

 # Markdown conventions